psheldon230/BotWorld/ReadMe.md

     ![selectionDiagram](media/selection.jpg)

 4. Results
--Ovearll, my project was successful at generating 50,000 creatures in 10 seeds, with each consisting of 10 parents and 500 generations of evolution.
+-Overall, my project was successful at generating 50,000 creatures in 10 seeds, with each consisting of 10 parents and 500 generations of evolution.
+-This took over 5 hours to run on my computer, but the results were well worth it!
--The max fitness value was xxxx which was achieved by the xxx seed.
+-The max fitness value was 7.36 which was achieved by the 2nd seed.
 ![resultsDiagram](media/results.png)

 -6 links seemed to be the optimal number of blocks per creature.